Arvind644/Arvind644/README.md

 # <em>Hi!</em> I'm Arvind. 👋🏻

 Hello friends!
 My name is Arvind Singharpuria.
-And I am a Torc Ambasador.
+I am a Torc Ambasador.

 Building software is both my passion and my profession.
 I am a Full Stack software crafter with 3 years of industry experience specialized in building and scaling cloud-native web applications.
 I have a solid background in producing software with state-of-the-art technologies.
 I am a big fan of AI tools, with the ultimate goal of creating software that makes customers happy.
 In addition, I am a contributor and active member of open-source communities.
 I have demonstrated a strong ability to create developer-focused content that empowers engineers to write better software and grow their careers.